 A good measure of quality is asking yourself if you would run something right after you read it if they had the time and players.
 My answer is yes, I want to run this.
 A lot.

 The book closes off with a chapter on running Nephandum.
-It is handled intelligently and very useful, making a distinction between 3 different styles of play; Investigative, Epic and Apocalyptic, depending on the influence level of the bad guys.
+It is handled intelligently and very useful, making a distinction between 3 different styles of play; Investigative, Epic and Apocalyptic, depending on the Influence level of the bad guys.
 Each is provided with a list of elements to help you evoke the type of play, along with very useful examples, a list of plot hooks, and enough information to make you want to run it.
-This section bumps up the book by a full point, containing exactly the information you need.
+This section bumps up the book by a full point, focusing on exactly the information you need.
 The plot hooks are genuinely unsettling and speak to the imagination.
 There is a paragraph on using the Baleful Scourges properly.
-All in all, an entire chapter filled with useful advice that allow you to turn the previous chapters into an actual campaign.
+All in all, an entire chapter filled with useful advice that helps you to turn the previous chapters into an actual campaign.
 Bravo Sirs!
 Bravo a hundredfold!

 Pros: Great resource for dark fantasy games of any kind.
 Nice take on the Cosmic Horror genre.
 Abundant creativity and atmosphere.
 Terrific monsters.
 Excellent advice for implementation.

 Cons: Flowery prose might induce nausea.
 Sample villains are too tame.
 Artifacts could have used more drawbacks.